Applies to: KNA, KMA, KOA, KWA

 configuration file

-The system section contains global configuration related to
+section contains global configuration related

-A request-acl can be selected according to the user name
+can be selected according to the user name

 or group membership.
 For the latter option, the proxy needs to know the